-- Corian - The world's first solid human-made surface developed by DuPont in the 1960s.
+- Corian: This is the world's first solid human-made surface developed by DuPont in the 1960s.
 DuPont's patent is the one from which all other solid surface materials are derived.

-- Silestone - Silestone is produced by Cosentino, which developed the product in 1990 as a malleable stone surface for those who do not want to deal with the problems of natural slab stone.
+- Silestone: Silestone is produced by the Cosentino Corporation, which developed the product in 1990 as a malleable stone surface for those who do not want to deal with the problems of natural slab stone.

 Luster and Depth: What's Their Appearance?

-- Corian - Duller appearance, but looks great if shiny is not the look that you want.
-Corian does not have a deep look, though many of its colors do seek to replicate stone.
+- Corian: Corian has a duller appearance, but it looks great if shiny is not the look that you want.
+It does not have a deep look, though many of its colors do seek to replicate stone.

 Radon: Do They Have Radioactive Gas?